WayneHe1221/WStorage/tools/ws-card-importer/README.md

 The repository also provides `download_official_cards.py`, a helper that reaches the official Weiss Schwarz card list export endpoint.
-It downloads the specified set codes and writes the aggregated data to `cards.json`:
+It downloads the specified set codes and writes the aggregated data to `cards.json` (mirroring to the Android assets directory when using the default location):

 ```bash
 python tools/ws-card-importer/download_official_cards.py DDD SFN --pretty